 If the change has not been made after 28 days you can escalate to the Information Commissioner as described above.

-After the record of Bankruptcy and any old defaulted records have dropped off your credit file potential lenders may still be reluctant to lend to you.
-This is because you have no history of borrowing on your file.
+After the record of Bankruptcy has dropped off your credit file, main stream lenders may still be reluctant to lend to you.
+This is because you do not have any positive history of borrowing on your file.

-No credit history is just as bad as having a poor history.
+No positive credit history is just as bad as having a poor history.
 Lenders have no idea about whether you are going to be a good lending risk or not.
-You can only overcome this problem by building up a new history of responsible credit usage.
+You can only overcome this problem by building up a new history of using credit responsibly.

 The interest charged by credit repair card lenders is very high.
-To avoid paying this make sure that you pay off the balance in full at the end of each month.
-Such repayments provide clear evidence of responsible credit usage.
+Make sure that you pay off the balance in full at the end of each month.
+This will help provide evidence of responsible credit usage.

 Arrange a call with a Bankruptcy Expert